 On the ground layer, texture is the name of the game.
 Mixing large leaves with finer textures adds interest in areas where you may not get profuse blooms or color.
 Ferns, such as Lady Fern (Athyrium filix-femina) (8) and Christmas Fern (Polystichum arostichoides) (9), can play off the larger leaves of Coral Bells (Heuchera sp.)
 (10).
 Use Creeping phlox (Phlox stolonifera) and Foamflower (Tiarella cordifolia) as a classic woodland combination (11).
 And plants such as Pennsylvania Sedge (Carex pennsylvanica) (12), Dwarf Crested Iris (Iris cristata) (13) , Wild ginger (Asarum canadense) (14), and Wild Bleeding Heart (Dicentra eximia) (15) provide many different textures.
 The beautiful flowers of many of these plants almost become secondary to the interest that the textures provide.
 Just remember that it is important to take soil conditions into consideration, especially on the ground layer, and choose plants that fit the existing conditions instead of choosing plants and then trying to change the conditions to suit their needs.

-Maintenance in these shady areas is generally not difficult, depending on your expectations.
-As always, we recommend planting enough plants to out-compete the weeds.
-A bare space in the garden will eventually be filled with something, so make it something that you want.
+Maintenance in these shady areas is not difficult if you plant enough plants to out-compete the weeds.
+Something will grow in any bare space in the garden so make it something that you want.
 Then, all that remains to be done is to remove or manage the undesirables, such as Garlic Mustard and Japanese Stiltgrass.
 Leaves can be left where they fall to decompose on their own.
 Mowing is never necessary.

-The subtle beauty of a shade garden is guaranteed to be peaceful spot, especially in the summer.
-So look into these wonderful woodland gems and you may find yourself planting more shade trees in order to turn your entire property into a shady summer retreat.
+The subtle beauty of a shade garden is guaranteed to create a peaceful spot, especially in the summer.
+So look to these wonderful woodland gems and you may find yourself planting more shade trees in order to turn your entire property into a shady summer retreat.